 Approach and Recommendations

 The complexity and variety of Network Rail’s work activities meant that standard benchmarking techniques would have been insufficient to produce the level of detail and assurance required by the client.
-L.E.K. therefore had to develop an innovative new benchmarking technique, applying both quantitative and qualitative analysis to 24 distinct categories of Network Rail expenditure, and incorporated a continuous process of learning and improvement to deliver a range of efficiency benefits.
+Therefore we had to develop an innovative new benchmarking technique, applying both quantitative and qualitative analysis to 24 distinct categories of Network Rail expenditure, and incorporated a continuous process of learning and improvement to deliver a range of efficiency benefits.
 An extensive exercise of data collection, analysis, review and iteration was completed to calculate raw unit costs for selected work activities, define structural factors, and produce ‘like-for-like’ unit costs so that genuine comparisons could be made between regions and delivery units.
 The results were revealing – and, in some cases, initially surprising – identifying savings equivalent to 13% of the relevant costs based on adopting best demonstrated practices across the organization.
 The output achieved high levels of buy-in from the Network Rail delivery teams involved.

-Examining input prices, L.E.K. identified the many different types of labor, plant, and material inputs across a wide range of activities, including large capital projects, ongoing maintenance, and overheads.
+Examining input prices, we identified the many different types of labor, plant, and material inputs across a wide range of activities, including large capital projects, ongoing maintenance, and overheads.
 The work identified the key cost drivers and forecast range of inflation for each cost type and developed a view of regional variations across the UK.
 In addition, the project highlighted and quantified the company’s exposure to the risk of increased cost inflation due to the London 2012 Olympics and its exposure to the volatile prices of commodities such as oil, steel and copper.

 The methodologies used in both studies were transferred to Network Rail management to enable them to continue to utilize the techniques and models as planning and performance measurement tools.
 Summaries of the studies were also published by ORR.